jsvine/WRIT1-CE9741/_posts/syllabus.md

 ### Course Philosophy

 __The hardest part is learning what to Google.__ That's a bit facetious.
 It's grounded, though, in the fact that there's an extraordinary wealth of resources available online but a sharp learning curve.
-We can't cover even a small fraction of this constantly growing field in just 10 weeks.
-So my goal with this class is to help you gain fundamental skills that will make it easier to learn the rest:
+Rather than try to cover the entirety of this constantly growing field, this class will teach you fundamental skills that will make it much easier to learn the rest:

 - How to __think about data__ like a programmer — and as a journalist.